Anthony-Constant/Advanced-Ping-Verification/README.md

 ## Acknowledgements

 This script was created by [Anthony Constant](https://anthonyconstant.co.uk/).
-If you have any questions or suggestions, you can contact him at [anthonyconstant.co.uk](https://anthonyconstant.co.uk/).